IELTS SPEAKING PART 1 BEING LATE [Answers]

 What reasons are acceptable when people are late?

-I believe life-threatening situations such as one of the family members needs to be rushed to the hospital or being involved in an accident.
-Well, these are extreme but these reasons are surely be excused.
+I believe life-threatening situations such as one of the family members needing to be rushed to the hospital or being involved in an accident.
+Well, these are extreme but these reasons can surely be excused.
 Also, weather conditions or train delays can be forgiven as we are not in control of those things.

 LEXICAL RESOURCE